zhengthomastang/2018AICity_TeamUW/Track1/YOLO_VEH_IPL/README.md

 # YOLO_VEH_IPL

-This is an extension to the branch of [YOLOv2](https://github.com/pjreddie/darknet), including our trained model for vehicle detection on the dataset of NVIDIA AI City Challenge.
+This is an extension to [YOLOv2](https://github.com/pjreddie/darknet), including our trained model for vehicle detection on the dataset of NVIDIA AI City Challenge.

 ## How It Works